For DonorsFor Applicants

 Eastern Virginia Medical School

 Located in Norfolk, Eastern Virginia Medical School (EVMS) is a relatively young institution with a strong reputation for its medical programs.
 Established in 1973, EVMS has become a vital part of the Hampton Roads healthcare community.
-Students at Eastern Virginia Medical School gain invaluable clinical experience through partnerships with regional medical centers, providing them with diverse patient encounters and a strong foundation for their medical careers.
+Students at Eastern Virginia Medical School gain invaluable clinical experience through partnerships with regional medical centers, providing them with a diverse range of patient encounters and a strong foundation for their medical careers.

 Clinical Experience: EVMS students benefit from clinical experiences at several regional medical centers, including Sentara Norfolk General Hospital and Children's Hospital of The King's Daughters.
 These partnerships provide students with a diverse range of patient encounters.